 Under the Proposed Action Alternative, Bellefonte Solar would construct and operate a 150-MW AC single-axis tracking PV solar facility in Jackson County, Alabama, and TVA would purchase renewable energy from the facility under the 20-year PPA with Bellefonte Solar.
-The solar facility would generate up to 150-MW AC output for transmission to the electrical network.
-The Project would occupy approximately 1,850 acres of land located on 14 individual parcels partially within the incorporated limits of the Town of Hollywood and partially in an unincorporated portion of southern Jackson County, approximately three miles northeast of the City of Scottsboro.
+The solar facility would generate up to 150-MW AC output for transmission to the TVA transmission network.
+The Project components would occupy approximately 997 acres of the approximately 1,850-acre Project Site located on 14 individual parcels partially within the incorporated limits of the Town of Hollywood and partially in an unincorporated portion of southern Jackson County, approximately three miles northeast of the City of Scottsboro.
 The entire 150-MW output of the solar facility would be sold to TVA under the terms of the PPA.
 The Project would connect to the existing TVA electrical network via the proposed Bellefonte Solar 161-kV project substation, Hollywood 161-kV switching station, and approximately 0.1 mile of new gen-tie line.